Name of Policy: Special Educational Needs (SEN) and Inclusion (September 2021)

 - Additional information forms

-- Copies of pupils’ targets
+- Copies of pupils’ targets and target record books

 - Health Care Plans for pupils with medical needs and those which outline areas of need for personal care